Jellycious/dotfiles/README.md

 ## automatic sync
 Automatically adds all changes to a commit and pushes it to the git directory.

+## replace my dotfiles
+This will setup the new dotfiles.
+It will not install the required dependencies.

+IMPORTANT: This will delete the dotfiles in your current HOME directory.
 ### Jelle Meijer